 The safety of all our students, staff and visitors is paramount to us.
 We have around-the-clock, on-campus security services to ensure you always get the assistance you need, when you need it.

-Our Graduate Employment division is dedicated to helping you prepare for the jobs and careers of the future.
-They'll help you research different career options, hone your interview skills, look for casual work while you study or find a graduate job.
-For more information, explore Job Search Essentials – Deakin's online career planning resource.
+Our Graduate Employment division is dedicated to preparing you for the jobs and careers of the future.
+Through DeakinTALENT's programs and services you can research different career options, hone your interview skills, look for casual work while you study or find a graduate job.

 Deakin University Student Association